 A question I’m almost always asked during a patient’s first breast augmentation consultation at our practices in Louisville and Lexington, KY: “How much does it cost?”
-While cost is always relative to the patient, I understand that part of the concern is getting a good value, while still having their surgery performed by a board-certified plastic surgeon such as Dr. Calobrace or me.
+While cost is always relative to the patient, I understand that part of the concern is getting a good value, while still having their surgery performed by a board-certified plastic surgeon such as myself.

 When we give a patient a final price quote, there’s a lot that goes into that number.
 In particular, 5 things will make the cost vary from patient to patient.

 The implants themselves, such as the Sientra® implants we offer, have both a fixed cost and a variable cost.
 The latter comes from the size, shape, and material you choose.
-Keep in mind that your implants will last for years to come, and that they have undergone years of design, engineering, testing, and manufacturing to become approved medical devices.
+Keep in mind that your implants will last for years to come and that they have undergone years of design, engineering, testing, and manufacturing to become approved medical devices.
 (While we’re on the subject, you can visit this blog post for answers to some common breast implant questions.)

 Some plastic surgeons do not have a surgical center in-house, so their patients must visit a hospital or external surgical center for their surgery.
-The fees required by this third-party provider to cover aspects such as staff, utilities, and maintaining accreditation.
+The fees required by this third-party provider cover aspects such as staff, utilities, and maintaining accreditation.

-5. Combination of procedures: Many women will receive a breast lift, liposuction to their abdomen, flanks or back, or a tummy tuck to enhance their results.
+Many women will receive a breast lift, liposuction to their abdomen, flanks, or back, or a tummy tuck to enhance their results.
 The cost of these procedures will be added to the breast augmentation, of course, but combining procedures is more cost-effective for patients than undergoing a single procedure at a time (primarily because of the anesthesia costs).
 And of course, patients who avoid undergoing surgery more than once achieve the aesthetic results they truly desire sooner, with less recovery time.